How much can I borrow?

 Special offers are only available on new Flexi First Option Home and Investment Loans.
 Discounts do not apply to internal refinances or switches within the Westpac Group, which includes refinances from Westpac, St.George, Bank of Melbourne, BankSA and RAMS.
 Not available to company and trust account holders.
 Offer may be varied or withdrawn at any time.

-*Offer commences 18/09/2020.
-Includes a 1.64% p.a. discount off our Flexi First Option Home Loan Variable Rate with Principal & Interest repayments for two years from loan settlement date, at the end of the period it will revert to a 1.14% p.a. discount for the remainder of the life of the loan.
+*Offer commences 24/08/2021 and includes a 1.34% p.a. discount off our Flexi First Option Home Loan Variable Rate with Principal & Interest repayments for the life of loan.
+The estimated repayment calculation does not include the 2-year introductory rate on new Flexi First Option Home Loans with Principal and Interest repayment, which commenced 24/08/2021, rate includes a 1.84% p.a. discount off our Flexi First Option Home Loan Variable Rate for two years from the loan settlement date, at the end of the period it will revert to a 1.34% p.a. discount for the remainder of the life of the loan.
 Interest rates are subject to change.

 **Offer commences 5/06/2020.
 Includes a 0.53% p.a. discount off our Flexi First Option Home Loan Variable Rate with Interest Only repayments for the life of loan.
 Interest rates are subject to change.